blarodin/ESP32-S3-GEEK-Mouse-Jiggler/README.md

 ### Configuration (Optional)

-3. Connect to the WiFi network on your phone or computer
+4. Connect to the WiFi network on your phone or computer
-4. Open a browser and navigate to `http://192.168.4.1`
+5. Open a browser and navigate to `http://192.168.4.1`
-5. Configure your preferred settings:
+6. Configure your preferred settings:
    - Jiggle interval (how often to move the mouse)
    - Movement pattern (square or random)
    - Movement distance
    - BLE device name
    - WiFi credentials (if you want to change them)
-6. Click "Save Settings" - changes are stored permanently
+7. Click "Save Settings"
+   - Settings are saved to non-volatile storage
+   - **Device automatically reboots** with new configuration
+   - Reconnect to WiFi after reboot to verify settings

 ### Normal Operation

-7. On your computer, open Bluetooth settings
+8. On your computer, open Bluetooth settings
-8. Look for a device named **"Mouse Jiggler"** (or your custom name)
+9. Look for a device named **"Mouse Jiggler"** (or your custom name)
-9. Pair and connect to the device
+10. Pair and connect to the device
-10. The mouse will automatically start jiggling based on your configuration
+11. The mouse will automatically start jiggling based on your configuration
-11. Monitor the LCD display for real-time status and countdown
+12. Monitor the LCD display for real-time status and countdown
-12. The WiFi AP remains active for future configuration changes
+13. The WiFi AP remains active for future configuration changes

 ## Configuration